-- b) a written policy regarding hand hygiene; - c) easy access to hand hygiene agents at point-of-care; - d) 70 to 90% alcohol-based hand rub (ABHR) is preferred and should be provided in the healthcare setting; for more information about alcohol concentration, see Section 5, "Alcohol-based Hand Rub"; - e) education that includes indications for hand hygiene, hand hygiene techniques, indications for hand hygiene agents and hand care; - f) education in the appropriate selection, limitations and use of gloves; - g) access to free-standing hand washing sinks dedicated to hand hygiene and used for no other purpose; - h) a hand care program; and a program to monitor, evaluate and improve hand hygiene compliance, with feedback to individual employees, managers, health authority senior leaders and the Medical Advisory Committee.
+- assessment of staff readiness and cultural influences in order to effectively implement a hand hygiene program; - b) a written policy regarding hand hygiene; - c) easy access to hand hygiene agents at point-of-care; - d) 70 to 90% alcohol-based hand rub (ABHR) is preferred and should be provided in the healthcare setting; for more information about alcohol concentration, see Section 5, "Alcohol-based Hand Rub"; - e) education that includes indications for hand hygiene, hand hygiene techniques, indications for hand hygiene agents and hand care; - f) education in the appropriate selection, limitations and use of gloves; - g) access to free-standing hand washing sinks dedicated to hand hygiene and used for no other purpose; - h) a hand care program; and

+A multifaceted, multidisciplinary hand hygiene program should be implemented in all healthcare settings. i) a program to monitor, evaluate and improve hand hygiene compliance, with feedback to individual employees, managers, health authority senior leaders and the Medical Advisory Committee.

-The implementation of a multifaceted, multidisciplinary hand hygiene program, which includes education, motivation and system changes, has been shown to be successful and cost-effective.
-An effective hand hygiene program supports sustained improvement in compliance with hand hygiene among healthcare providers and can significantly reduce HAI rates^{I, II} and associated rates of patient morbidity and mortality.
-III, IIII, III, III, III, III, IV, IVI
+The implementation of a multifaceted, multidisciplinary hand hygiene program, which includes education, motivation and system changes, has been shown to be successful and cost-effective.^{xlviii, xlix} An effective hand hygiene program supports sustained improvement in compliance with hand hygiene among healthcare providers and can significantly reduce HAI rates^{I, Ii} and associated rates of patient morbidity and mortality.^{III, III, III, IV, IVI}